-Module HCIN Introduction to the Healthcare Profession
+Module HCIN - Introduction to the Healthcare Profession

 This course is designed to provide an introduction to the healthcare profession for new students starting an allied health diploma program.
 Students will learn the basics of medical terminology, anatomy and physiology, infection control, HIPAA, OSHA and HIV/AIDS.
 Additional topics covered include professional codes of ethics, medical insurance and billing, keyboarding, computer applications, basic mathematical skill, and critical professionalism skill are also taught.
 Students will have the opportunity to learn program-specific topics throughout the course.
 CPR certificate is also included in the course (for some schools, First Aid certificates are also included).
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: None
+Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20 Prerequisite: None

-Module A - Administration of Medications and Pharmacology of the Endocrine and
+Module A - Administration of Medications and Pharmacology of the Endocrine and Lymphatic Systems

-Lymphatic Systems

 This module is designed to provide the student with an overall understanding of medication administration, safety and quality assurance.
 Included in this course is an overview and historical development of pharmacy.
 Body systems are covered in this module which includes the Endocrine and Lymphatic systems, and medications used to treat conditions of the endocrine system.
 Repackaging and compounding will be discussed and performed.
 Included in this course is use of policy and procedure manuals, materials management of pharmaceuticals, the pharmacy formulary system, computer applications in drug-use control, receiving and processing medication orders.
 Preparation and utilization of patient profiles, handling medications, storage and delivery of drug products, records management and inventory control, stocking and billing, and compensation and methods of payment for pharmacy services are discussed.
 Conversions and calculations used by pharmacy technicians will be discussed along with drug dosages in units and working with compounds, admixtures, and parenteral and IV medications.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40
+Prerequisite: HCIN Lecture Hours: 40 Lab Hours: 40 Other Hours: 0

-Module B - Aspects of Retail Pharmacy and Pharmacology of the Nervous System 6.0 Quarter Credits This module is designed to provide the student with responsibilities of a technician filling prescriptions, including the information required to fill prescription and typing the prescription label.
-Retail pharmacy and additional pharmacy practice settings (including home health care, mail order pharmacy, and long term care pharmacy) will be covered.
+Module B - Aspects of Retail Pharmacy and Pharmacology of the Nervous System This module is designed to provide the student with responsibilities of a technician filling prescriptions, including the information required to fill prescription and typing the prescription label.
 This module also covers how to read a drug label.
-Medications for the Respiratory, and Nervous system are covered including a study of medications for neurological conditions, mental disorders and a discussion on muscle relaxants.
+Medications for the Respiratory and Nervous systems are covered including a study of medications for neurological conditions, mental disorders and a discussion on muscle relaxants.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40
+Prerequisites: HCIN.
+Lecture Hours: 40

-Module C - History and Ethics of Pharmacy and Pharmacology of the Respiratory System & Nuclear Oncology Pharmacy Practice
+Module C - History and Ethics of Pharmacy and Pharmacology of the Respiratory System & Nuclear and Oncology Pharmacy Practice 6.0 Quarter Credits

 This module is designed to introduce the student to the professional aspects of working in pharmacy technology.
 Subjects covered include a history of and changing roles of pharmacists and pharmacy technicians.
 This module covers the Law and Ethics of Pharmacy which includes the Food and Drug Act, the 1970 Comprehensive Drug Abuse Prevention and Control Act, and other modern-day drug legislation.
-The respiratory, cardiovascular, and circulatory systems is discussed along with medications for respiratory tract disorders.
+The respiratory, cardiovascular, and circulatory system is discussed along with medications for respiratory tract disorders.
 Oncology agents are covered in this module along with HIV/AIDS.
 Calculations and dimensional analysis of drug dosages are covered.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40
+Prerequisites: HCIN.
+Lecture Hours: 40 Lab Hours: 40